srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module03.md

-# Lab Scenario Preview: AZ-900: Describe Azure architecture and services

-## Lab 03 - Deploy Azure Container Instances
+# Lab Scenario Preview: Lab 03 - Deploy Azure Container Instances

-### Lab overview
+## Lab overview

 In this walkthrough, we create, configure, and deploy a Docker container by using Azure Container Instances (ACI) in the Azure Portal.
 The container is a Welcome to ACI web application that displays a static HTML page.